 The standard villas (so called Deluxe suites) are 125 square meters in size, these are the smallest villas in the house.
 Don’t forget some hotels in Paris would call their 20 square meter rooms “junior suites”.

 The categories are a little difficult to understand here, so let me make this easy for you: The Deluxe Suites are in the second and third row, the Superior Deluxe Suites in the front row right at the beach (number 202-211 and 405-416, see picture).
 Then there are the Grand Suites with an almost 8 meter swimming pool in the little private courtyard – quite big for a private pool.

 And then there’s the Royal Suites, the highlight of the Oberoi: 225 square meters, large living room, cozy bedroom with walk-in closet, covered patio, pretty pool area and – beautifully done – a small dining lounge on a little platform right next to the pool.

 The garden of the Royal Villa Suites

-Complete seclusion and tranquility: The neighbors seem as far away.
-There’s nothing better in Egypt to relax in complete tranquility, and in that respect the otherwise great Four Seasons in Sharm El Sheik cannot compete with the Oberoi either.
+Complete seclusion and tranquility: The neighbors seem so far away.
+No better spot in Egypt to relax in complete tranquility.
+In this respect even the otherwise great Four Seasons in Sharm El Sheik cannot compete with the Oberoi.

 I spent wonderful summer evenings at this pool: Dinner in my own garden, on top of the small plateau overlooking the pool and the small, covered terrace, perfectly romantic lighting as soon as it gets dark outside – and don’t forget that’s rather early in Egypt.
 I’d enjoy to hear the music from the living room quietly on the terrace, then swim a few lengths in the warm water of my pool.
 The dinner is served to the pool on request, the room service is spotless.
 They make your private terrace table look like in a fancy restaurant, and if you find the water in the pool a bit too warm or too cold, they will change the temperature for you in no time.